Z-Hub/Z-Push/CONTRIBUTING.md

 There is a need to document that contributors understand the above.

-All contributors must explicitly and publicly release their code under AGPLv3 at least once with one of the following statments:
+All contributors must explicitly and publicly release their code under AGPLv3 at least once with one of the following statements:

 * Released under the GNU Affero General Public License (AGPL), version 3.
 * Released under the GNU Affero General Public License (AGPL), version 3 and Trademark Additional Terms.